Quchan Atiq Rural District

 Quchan Atiq Rural District (دهستان قوچان عتيق) is in Quchan Atiq District of Quchan County, Razavi Khorasan province, Iran.
-Its capital is the village of Asgarabad.
+Its capital is the village of Asgharabad.
 The previous capital of the rural district was the village of Shahr-e Kohneh, now a city.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population (as a part of the Central District) was 24,559 in 6,137 households.
 There were 23,226 inhabitants in 6,663 households at the following census of 2011.
 The 2016 census measured the population of the village as 21,037 in 6,521 households.
 The most populous of its 48 villages was Shahr-e Kohneh (now a city), with 3,320 people.

-In 2019, the rural district was separated from the district in the establishment of Quchan Atiq District..
+In 2020, the rural district was separated from the district in the formation of Quchan Atiq District.